 EA needs to either convince old-time players that the upcoming Sims 5 is the best in the Sims franchise and totally worth spending money on (and starting over with) through nostalgia or some wonderful surprise or tap a new market.
-Updated 6/28/2022: Added some latest info so far about the Sims 5.
+Updated 6/1/2024: Added a few info about Project Rene and Sims 5

 No pressure.